 For centuries, India has grappled with the regular occurrence of floods and droughts.
-Floods and droughts are among the most concrete and devastating outcomes of the climate crisis, are now increasingly affecting communities worldwide.
+Floods and droughts, among the most concrete and devastating outcomes of the climate crisis, are now increasingly affecting communities worldwide.
 The shifting climate is causing more moisture to be trapped in the atmosphere, leading to more intense storms, heavy rainfall, and prolonged dry spells.
 This global alteration of the hydrological cycle means that regions around the world are experiencing longer and more powerful episodes of flooding and drought.

 The toll in terms of human suffering and economic losses is truly staggering.
 The present-day predicaments are markedly different in scale.
-The monsoon has grown erratic and capricious, resulting in extreme rainfall on one hand and abrupt droughts on the other.
+The monsoon has grown erratic and capricious, resulting in extreme rainfall on the one hand and abrupt droughts on the other.
 Alarmingly, India's drought-prone regions have expanded by 57 percent since 1997, while instances of heavy rainfall have surged by nearly 85 percent since 2012.
 This shift can have profound and lasting repercussions, impacting multiple generations.
-Thus, it is of utmost importance that societies adjust, and governments prioritize, expedite, and expand their response strategies over the next decade.
+Thus, it is of utmost importance that societies adjust, and governments prioritise, expedite, and expand their response strategies over the next decade.

-Throughout history, societies have grappled with the challenge of preparing for and addressing floods and droughts – two contrasting hydrological extremes that can afflict a single country concurrently.
+Throughout history, societies have grappled with the challenge of preparing for and addressing floods and droughts—two contrasting hydrological extremes that can afflict a single country concurrently.
 In some places, individuals are confronting these hazards to an unprecedented degree within their lifetimes.
 Virtually no region or nation is exempt from anticipating heightened difficulties in managing these extremes in the years ahead.

 India has implemented numerous policies and programs to enhance water security and increase climate resilience in order to lessen the effects of floods and droughts.
 This includes technological advancements like early warning systems, hydromet services, and flood forecasting models, as well as improvements in dam safety and a national disaster management strategy.
 However, despite being commendable, these actions won't be sufficient to alleviate the severity of India's water problems.